evequozf/Swiss_Procurement-LeMatinDimanche/README.md

 You can see it live here: http://enquete.lematindimanche.ch/interactif/achats
 and here: http://dok.sonntagszeitung.ch/interaktiv/beschaffungen/?lang=de

-## Methodology
+## Open Data
+The full data we used to build the visualization is available in the [/src/import](https://github.com/evequozf/Swiss_Procurement-LeMatinDimanche/tree/master/src/import) folder of this repository in CSV format.
 An in-depth description of how we prepared the data can be found on [this page](https://github.com/alexhaed/Swiss_Procurement_Methodology).

 ## Credits
-The code was developed by Florian Evéquoz for [Datastory](http://www.datastory.ch) and fine tuned by Noele Illien and Alexandre Haederli (Le Matin Dimanche / SonntagsZeitung).
+The code of the visualization was developed by Florian Evéquoz for [Datastory](http://www.datastory.ch) and fine tuned by Noele Illien and Alexandre Haederli (Le Matin Dimanche / SonntagsZeitung).
+The data preparation was performed by [Alexandre Haederli and Noele Illien](https://github.com/alexhaed/Swiss_Procurement_Methodology).

 ## Get in touch
 You can contact us here: